fenske/intro-to-aws-autoscaling-with-ansible/labs/rolling-deployment.md

 # Rolling deployment

-In this lab you perform rolling deployment for your autoscaling group.
+In this lab you will perform rolling deployment for your autoscaling group.

 ### Helpful commands